BrettBlomb/cloud-api-test-automation/README.md

 This setup ensures fast feedback and helps catch API issues early in the development cycle.

 ---
+## 🔁 Serverless API Health Checks (AWS Lambda)

+In addition to the Pytest-based test suite, this project includes a serverless API health check implemented using AWS Lambda.
+The Lambda function performs lightweight, production-style validation by:

+- Calling live API endpoints
+- Verifying HTTP response status codes
+- Validating required response fields
+- Returning a structured PASS / FAIL result

+This approach mirrors how many teams implement canary tests and service health checks in cloud environments.

+---
+## 🔧 How the Lambda Is Used

+The Lambda function runs independently of the Pytest framework and is triggered in two ways:

+- Scheduled execution using Amazon EventBridge for periodic health monitoring
+- On-demand execution from GitHub Actions, where the CI pipeline invokes the Lambda and fails the build if the health check returns a failure

+This allows the pipeline to validate live API behavior outside the test runner, adding an extra layer of confidence.

+---
 ## 📊 Test Reporting

 Test execution results are captured using **pytest-html**.